woocommerce/qit-documentation/docs/environment/05-tunnel.md

 ```

 You will be prompted to select a tunneling method to configure.

+Check the [Persistent Tunnel](./persistent-tunnel) page for additional setup steps if you choose `cloudflared-persistent`.

 Follow the on-screen instructions to complete the setup.

 #### Example: